pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20160513-OnPremAppOnly-635987797050281395.md

-# PnP Unit Test report for OnPremAppOnly on Sunday, April 17, 2016 #
+# PnP Unit Test report for OnPremAppOnly on Friday, May 13, 2016 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##